-For long work piece lengths, a sliding work connection should be considered to keep the total welding loop length less than 50 feet.
+For long work piece lengths, a sliding ground should be considered to keep the total welding loop length less than 15.24m (50 ft.).
 (See Figure A.4.)

 Output connections on some Power Waves are made via 1/2-13 threaded output studs located beneath the spring loaded output cover at the bottom of the case front.